starling021/phonia/README.md

     phonia -n <number>

-> If you want to start list scan, run
+> If you want to scan numbers from list, run

     phonia -i <list>